 By Max Stewart

-Shaky Knees Music Festival once again brought a perfectly-curated vibe to Atlanta for a superb three-day musical event.
+Shaky Knees Music Festival once again brought a perfectly-curated vibe to Atlanta for a superb three-day festival.
 Taking place in October instead of earlier in the year, some were dubbing the event ‘Spooky Knees,’ and I must say that the cool weather, fall backdrops, and intermixed costumes were all welcomed addition to this year’s event.
 It was an unbelievable festival yet again, and we tried to narrow down a few of our favorite moments below.
-Please check them out and also peek our full photo gallery from the event too!
+Please check them out and also peek our full photo gallery from the weekend too!

 If you were unable to attend this year, the good news is that we are only about five months away from the next installment of Shaky Knees in April, which already has a stellar lineup announced.
 Go check it out and get tickets now!